IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

                           prop = T)
 ```

-Finally, R Example \@ref(rexample:usecases-uc4trapply) shows how to calculate the averages of these trajectories using the `trapply()` function.
+Finally, the R code snippet below shows how to calculate the averages of these trajectories using the `trapply()` function.

 ```r